FAQ

 No. When the fan of light crosses your target's vision it will appear as a brilliant flash in the distance and will in no way impair their night vision.

-Comparison of cockpit illumination power densities of Rescue Laser Flare® emergency signaling device vs. typical laser pointer:
+Comparison of cockpit illumination power densities of Rescue Laser emergency signaling device vs. typical laser pointer:

 Let’s compare the amount of laser light power which illuminates an aircraft cockpit from the Rescue Laser to that of a typical laser pointer, at a common signaling distance of 1.5 miles.
-The laser power level illuminating the cockpit and hitting the pilot’s eye from the Rescue Laser is about one trillionth of a watt.
-This power level is very low because the Rescue Laser begins with a very small amount of laser light and then creates a very long 2 dimensional fan (line) of light further reducing the power density of the light.
-This level can be easily detected, but will not obscure pilot vision in any way.
+The laser power level illuminating the cockpit and hitting the pilot’s eye from the Rescue Laser® emergency signaling device is about one trillionth of a watt.
+This power level is very low because the Rescue Laser® emergency signaling device begins with a very small amount of laser light and then creates a very long 2-dimensional fan (line) of light further reducing the power density of the light.
+This level can be easily detected but will not obscure pilot vision in any way.

 However, because the light from the laser pointer remains in a relatively small one-dimensional pencil thin beam, the laser beam spot size at the aircraft is about 240CM (8 ft) in diameter.
 Because all of this light is concentrated in a relatively small spot, rather than spread out in a long line like the Rescue Laser, the power density impinging on the pilot’s eye is about 1,000 times greater from the laser pointer, at this distance.

-Therefore, although the signaling capability of the Rescue Laser emergency rescue and signaling device remains effective for signaling SAR aircraft, the power levels (brightness) of the Rescue Laser is reduced by one thousand times, this is a level where visual flight acuity is not affected.
+Therefore, although the signaling capability of the Rescue Laser emergency rescue devices remain effective for signaling SAR aircraft, the power levels (brightness) of these safety products are reduced by one thousand times, this is a level where visual flight acuity is not affected.

 Supporting Analysis: